-No Cause Description F64 Profile Invalid This fault means that the controller can't fire the currently selected profile because it isn't sure it still matches the burner / site configuration.
+Fault Number Cause Description F64 Profile Invalid This fault means that the control can't fire the currently selected profile because it isn't sure it still matches the burner / site configuration.
 It could lead to a hazardous situation.
-There are three possible causes to this fault : 1 - A drive has been commissioned in this profile but has now been deselected.
-E.g If a profile is commissioned with two air dampers but then the second air damper is de- selected with option parameter 4.0 to 4.9, then obviously the profile is no longer valid.
-Subset : Drive number (0 to 9) 2 - Servo / Drive changed.
-If the system is commissioned then later one of the servos is changed for a new one (i.e. different serial number), any profiles that use the original at servo are now considered invalid.
-(This is to ensure that the maintenance engineer checks that the new servo is mechanically fixed the same way as the original one.)
-Subset : Invalid profile + 100 (101 to 104).
+There are three possible causes to this fault: 1 - A drive has been commissioned in this profile but has now been deselected.
+If a profile is commissioned with two air dampers but then the second air damper is de-selected with option parameter 4.0 to 4.9, the profile is no longer valid.
+Subset: Drive number (0 to 9) 2 - Servo / Drive changed.
+If the system is commissioned then later one of the servos is changed for a new one (i.e. different serial number), any profiles that use that servo are now considered invalid.
+This is to force the engineer to ensure the new servo is mechanically connected the same way as the original one.
+Subset: Invalid profile + 100 (101 to 104).
 3 - The selected profile has been uploaded from a PC, but has not been verified on this burner.
-Subset : Invalid profile + 100 (101 to 104).
-In all cases the F64 can be cleared by switching to another (valid/good) profile, or by re-commissioning the profile in 'commission ratio' mode, making sure all points up to and including high fire are acknowledged using the 'NEXT' key (or 'ENTER' if the points are adjusted).
-F65 Power-up Lockout The controller has locked out on power-up.
+Subset: Invalid profile + 100 (101 to 104).
+In all cases the F74 can be cleared by switching to another (good) profile, or by re-commissioning the profile in 'commission ratio' mode, making sure all points up to and including high fire are acknowledged using the 'NEXT' key (or 'ENTER' if the points are adjusted).
+F65 Power-up Lockout The control has locked out on power-up.
 This will normally be because option parameter 1.0 is set to 1.
-Subset : 1 - See option parameter 1.0.
+Subset: 1 - See option parameter 1.0.
 254 - Serial EEPROM write failure.
 255 - NV Lockout verification failed.
-F66 Flame Test The flame test (dark test) has failed.
-This could be a problem with the flame input circuitry, or a shutter problem / failed UV tube if a shuttered UV is used.
-Subset : 1 = Shutter not detected 2 = Input circuit failure 3 = Input stuck on or shorted"
+F66 Spare Currently unassigned F67 Secondary relay fault A secondary fault has occurred with the non-volatile lockout relay.
+A Self check is performed once an hour and two consecutive failures will cause the fault to appear and the burner to lock-out immediately.
+Contact supplier Subset: Failed relay number.

-No Cause Description F67 Secondary relay fault A secondary fault has occurred with the main 1, main 2, pilot, vent or non-volatile lockout relays.
-Tests are performed once an hour.
-If two consecutive tests fail then the controller will Lockout and display the fault number.
-Contact supplier Subset : Failed relay number.
-F68 Secondary program memory checksum fault A fault has occurred with the program memory in the controller.
-Tests are performed once an hour.
-If two consecutive tests fail then the controller will Lockout and display the fault number.
-Contact supplier Subset : Not applicable.
+Fault Number Cause Description F68 Secondary program memory checksum fault A fault has occurred with the program memory in the control.
+A Self check is performed once an hour and two consecutive failures will cause the fault to appear and the burner to lock-out immediately.
+Contact supplier Subset: Not applicable.
 F69 Secondary watchdog fault A fault has occurred with the CPU watchdog.
-Tests are performed once an hour.
-If two consecutive tests fail then the controller will Lockout and display the fault number.
-Contact supplier Subset : 1 = Late test failed.
+A Self check is performed once an hour and two consecutive failures will cause the fault to appear and the burner to lock-out immediately.
+Contact supplier Subset: 1 = Late test failed.
 2 = Early test failed.
-F70 - F79 User Faults These fault numbers are generated by the user programmable section of the controller and will vary with the application.
+F70 - F79 User Faults These fault numbers are generated by the user programmable section of the control and will vary with the application.